Select Page

 We currently see many cards offering 2% cashback or 2 points on all purchases, such as the Capital One Spark, Amex Blue Business Plus, Citi Double Cash, and more.
 You can even earn 2.5% cashback for transactions of $5k or more on the Ink Premier card.
 All this will most likely stop if banks can no longer break even on the rewards through the interchange fees.

-Even if the Credit Card Competition Act becomes law (which doesn’t look like it will happen in the near future), I don’t think interchange fees will actually come down so fast.
+Even if the Credit Card Competition Act becomes law, I don’t think credit card rewards will come down so fast.

 2. Banks can still choose who processes the payments.
-So instead of choosing one they will choose two.
-But they will still choose only ones that charge enough to cover their cost
+So instead of choosing one, they will choose two.
+But they will still choose only ones that charge enough to cover their cost (So Chase can still say.
+Listen I need to get 2% in fees.
+The rest you fight out between yourself.
+Chase is big enough to easily find a second network willing to work under these terms, etc etc)

-3. Banks can still put incentives for cardholders to want to use the more expensive processor (extra perks, extra rewards, etc).
-This will make consumers want to use the more expensive processor and the store owners will most likely give in to the consumer (how many store owners do you know that still don’t accept Amex as they are more expensive?)
+4. Banks can still put incentives for cardholders to want to use the more expensive processor (extra perks, extra rewards, etc).
+This will make consumers want to use the more expensive processor and push the store owner to only put through the charge using Visa, etc. The store owners will most likely give in to the consumer (how many store owners do you know that still don’t accept Amex as they are more expensive?)

 What's next for the Credit Card Competition Act?

 There was a rumor that the Credit Card Competition Act was going to be included in some hidden amendment for the National Defense Authorization Act for 2023.
-Fortunately, as of now it did not happen.
-It’s currently stuck at the desk of the Senate Banking, Housing and Urban Affairs Committee who need to decide what type of action they want to take.
-The senate currently has more important things on the agenda and it does not look like anything is happening so fast.
+Fortunately, as of now, it did not happen.
+It’s currently stuck at the desk of the Senate Banking, Housing, and Urban Affairs Committee which needs to decide what type of action they want to take.
+The Senate currently has more important things on the agenda and it does not look like anything is happening so fast.

 Was this article helpful?